OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 1. Assess whether a suitable and reasonable threat model exists, and the anti-reversing controls fit the threat model;
 2. Assess the effectiveness of the defenses in countering using hybrid static/dynamic analysis.

-We classify reverse engineering defenses into two categories: Tampering defenses and obfuscation.
+We classify reverse engineering defenses into two categories: defenses against tampering and obfuscation.
 Both types of defenses are used in tandem to achieve resiliency.

 (...TODO...)